4 Types of Lifetime Mortgages You Should Know About in 2025

 Learn More: How Do Lifetime Mortgages Work?

-The different types of lifetime mortgage in the UK include lump sum, drawdown, interest-only, and enhanced plans.
+The different types of lifetime mortgages in the UK include lump sum, drawdown, interest-only, and enhanced plans.

-To choose the best type for your needs, find out more about the unique features of each.
+To choose the best type for your needs and decide which is right for you, it’s important to look at and understand the unique features of each.

 Lump Sum